-Welcome to Coast Watchers – a new three year project to collect and share interesting information about the Wyre coastline.
+Welcome to Coast Watchers – a new project to collect and share interesting information about the Wyre coastline.

-The purpose of it is to use your real-life observations along with information from different sources to enable us all to properly understand what’s happening on our section of shoreline.
+We’re using your real-life observations (including photos) along with information from different sources.
+The purpose is to properly understand (and share) what’s happening on our section of shoreline.

 Why Watching the Coast is Important

-We’re lucky here on the Fylde Coast – the vast majority of our sea defences are man-made, most of them new or well maintained.
-Other areas of the UK coast aren’t so lucky.
+We’re lucky here on the Fylde Coast because the vast majority of our sea defences are man-made.
+Most of them new or well maintained but other areas of the UK coast aren’t so lucky.

-For example, cliff top homes in Hemsby, on the Norfolk coast, were at the point of collapsing into the sea after high winds and waves eroded the sand dunes in March 2018.
+For example, cliff top homes in Hemsby, on the Norfolk coast, were at the point of collapsing into the sea.
+High winds and waves eroded the sand dunes in March 2018.

-Seeing this brings it home just how vulnerable we could be as a coastal community and why we should always respect the sea.
+Seeing this brings home just how vulnerable we could be as a coastal community, and why we should always respect the sea.

 More about Coast Watchers